Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R9 390 8G should be 71% quicker than the GeForce GTX 980 in general, due to its higher data rate. (explain)
+Memory BandwidthTheoretically speaking, the Radeon R9 390 8G should perform much faster than the GeForce GTX 980 in general. (explain)

-Texel RateThe Radeon R9 390 8G will be a little bit (more or less 11%) better at anisotropic filtering than the GeForce GTX 980. (explain)
+Texel RateThe Radeon R9 390 8G will be just a bit (approximately 11%) better at AF than the GeForce GTX 980. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison